 The amount of Echinacea tea you need to drink to reap its benefits varies depending on the tea itself and how strongly you brew it.
 Echinacea can also be found in liquid tincture, tablets, ointments, capsules, and extracts.
 It’s important to only buy Echinacea from a reputable and established company and to verify its quality.

 For some of us, contracting the flu is simply an inconvenience, but for others it can actually be life-threatening.
 That’s why doctors recommend getting a yearly flu vaccine.
-Drinking Echinacea tea has been found to be effective in shortening the duration of your symptoms.
+Drinking Echinacea tea to be effective in shortening the duration of your symptoms.
 Studies have shown that Echinacea can reduce the odds of developing a cold by 58 percent and reducing its duration by 1–4 days.
 Taking Echinacea regularly may also influence the flu vaccine to be more effective at staving off the disease, according to one study.

 The antioxidant properties in Echinacea purpurea are unique.
 A 2017 study showed that Echinacea in your bloodstream can help keep your blood sugar from spiking if you’re diabetic or prediabetic.
 It can also keep your blood sugar from plummeting if you are hypoglycemic.
 It certainly isn’t a replacement for insulin therapy or other diabetes treatments, such as managing carbohydrates.
 But drinking Echinacea tea or consuming it in supplement form is one way that you can help control your blood sugar levels.